alfredocarella/simplebendingpractice/README.md

 * stresses on slender _one-dimensional_ solids (i.e. beams)
 * normal force, shear force and bending moment diagrams

-The [package documentation](https://alfredocarella.github.io/simplebendingpractice/) includes a simple (but still rigorous) explanation of the background theory, inspired in [@Beer2017] and [@Bell2015].
+The [package documentation](https://alfredocarella.github.io/simplebendingpractice/) includes a simplified (but still rigorous enough) explanation of the background theory, inspired in [@Beer2017] and [@Bell2015].
 It is assumed that the students understand static equilibrium of flat rigid bodies, but a short recap is provided.
 Code snippets that reproduce the theory examples are presented next to each result.